 Wolves in British Columbia are running out of places to hide.
 In January 2015, the provincial government announced plans to kill up to 184 wolves living in British Columbia before the snow melted.
-Though they were only successful at killing 84 wolves the first winter, that number more than doubled the next year with the use of Judas wolves, individuals that are radio-collared to unknowingly lead shooters to kill their entire family.
-Aerially gunning resumes each January and this wolf killing program is slated to continue for a minimum of 5 years.
+Though they were only successful at killing 84 wolves last winter, they plan to re-start January 2016 and continue the wolf killing program for a minimum of 5 years.
 Wolves are chased by helicopters until they are exhausted, and then shot under the guise of helping to recover dwindling caribou herds in the South Selkirk and South Peace areas.
+Some of the wolves in these areas have been radio-collared, and will be unknowingly leading sharp-shooters to their betrayed families.